hubmapconsortium/software-docs/docs/apis.md

 ### HuBMAP ID

-HuBMAP IDs are "human readable" identifiers that are used when displaying information about HuBMAP entities such as Donors, Tissue Samples, Datasets, Collections.
+HuBMAP IDs are "human readable" identifiers that are used when displaying information about HuBMAP entities such as Donors, Tissue Samples, Datasets, and Collections.

 - Example: `HBM123.ABCD.456`
 - Used for identification of HuBMAP entities and referencing in HuBMAP context, e.g. in the portal UI, slides, human-human communication, etc.